cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

 1. Download data from the source.
    * This could be via an API query, scraping the website, an SFTP or S3 dropbox, an email attachment, etc.
 2. Process the source data to extract one or more time-series signals.
-   * A signal includes a value, standard error (data-dependent), and sample size (data-dependent) for each region for each unit of time (a day or an epidemiological week "epi-week").
+   * A signal includes a value, standard deviation (data-dependent), and sample size (data-dependent) for each region for each unit of time (a day or an epidemiological week "epi-week").
 3. Aggregate each signal to all possible standard higher geographic levels.
    * For example, we generate data at the state level by combining data at the county level.
 4. Output each signal into a set of CSV files with a fixed format.